Qumulo/docs/administrator-guide/upgrading-qumulo-core/performing-upgrades.md

 1. Click **Upgrade...**

-   Depending on the [upgrade mode for your release](mode-reference.html), continue to one of the following sections.
+1. Depending on the [upgrade mode for your release](mode-reference.html), do one of the following:

    * **Instant Software Upgrade:** In the **Ready to upgrade?** dialog box, confirm the current and new versions of Qumulo Core and then click **Start Upgrade**.